 - District of Columbia Public Library (Washington, D.C.)
 Host regular art exhibits.
 Local artists can apply to have their work showcased.

-- New York Public Library offers a wide range of educational resources and supports for children and parents, including parenting classes, Mommy-and-me classes, and college and career prep.
+- New York Public Library offers various educational resources and supports for children and parents, including parenting classes, Mommy-and-me classes, and college and career prep.

-- San Francisco Public Library offers a wide range of financial planning classes and seminars, including one-on-one counseling with a financial planner.
+- San Francisco Public Library offers various financial planning classes and seminars, including one-on-one counseling with a financial planner.

 - Chicago Public Library has media centers for teens to record music, work with video and sound equipment, graphic design, and more.